-Specialty Trainer Certification Workshop
+Specialty Workshop & Trainer Certification

 Seventy-five percent of the earth’s surface is covered with water.
-With water being the prominent feature of our environment, Aquatics training necessarily becomes a key component of the MovNat curriculum.
-MovNat is not only about moving safely and efficiently on land, but by necessity, in water, as well.
+With water being the prominent feature of our environment, Aquatics training is a key component of the MovNat curriculum.
+MovNat is not only about moving safely and efficiently on land, but in water, as well.

-You’ll also learn practical tips to help people becoming more confident in the water, and how to make training sessions enjoyable regardless of the environment, the temperature, and the logistics.
+You’ll also learn practical tips to help you and others become more confident in the water, and how to make training sessions enjoyable regardless of the environment, the temperature, and the logistics.

 Requirements for MovNat Aquatics Specialty Trainer Certification:

-- To be certified as a Level 1 MovNat Trainer
+- To be certified as a Level 1 MovNat Trainer (or higher)

 - To have a CPR/1st Aid/AED certificate (less than 2 years)

-(rescue scenario, breathe holding for 1.5 minutes, teaching assignment, etc)
+- To pass the MovNat Aquatics test (i.e., rescue scenario, breathe holding for 1.5 minutes, teaching assignment, etc.)

-(i.e., being able to swim at least 300m/yards and tread water for at least 5 minutes)
+- To be comfortable in the water (i.e., being able to swim at least 300m/yards and tread water for at least 5 minutes)